jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/controller_storage_install_kubernetes.rst

      system host-if-modify controller-0 $OAM_IF -c platform
      system interface-network-assign controller-0 $OAM_IF oam

+     To configure a vlan or aggregated ethernet interface, see :ref:`Node Interfaces <node-interfaces-index>`.

 #.
 Configure the MGMT interface of controller-0 and specify the attached
    networks of both "mgmt" and "cluster-host".

-   Use the MGMT port name that is applicable to your deployment environment, for example eth1:
+   The following example configures the MGMT interface on a physical untagged ethernet port, use the MGMT port name that is applicable to your deployment environment, for example eth1:

    .. code-block:: bash